tricolon/jj/README.md

 #### jj.js is less suitable for:
 * Designers with hardly any programming skills.
-* Web developers who can only handle jQuery, but not Vanilla JavaScript.
+* Developers who can only handle jQuery, but not Vanilla JavaScript.